Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 ### MLflow Metrics and Summary:

 As we can see from screenshot below from Databricks MLFlow UI, Run Name, Duration of each run and metrics logged.

+Used the MLflow UI in Databricks to compare multiple runs of Logistic Regression, Random Forest, and XGBoost.
+Selected the best model based on precision-recall trade-off and registered it using Model Resgistry in databricks to serve  it later for deployment and making production level predictions.

 We used precision-recall curve evaluation and selected an optimal threshold to minimize false negatives while avoiding unnecessary false alarms.

 <img width="1267" alt="MLflow Metrics 1" src="https://github.com/user-attachments/assets/3aa46be3-58a5-4961-91f8-b138bc220283" />